MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/windows-server-stops-responding-applying-group-policy.md

 ---
 # Windows Server stops responding on startup when applying Group Policy

-This article helps resolve the issue in which Windows Server stops responding on startup when applying Group Policy if [System Monitor (Sysmon)](/sysinternals/downloads/sysmon) is installed.
+This article helps resolve an issue in which Windows Server stops responding on startup when applying Group Policy if [System Monitor (Sysmon)](/sysinternals/downloads/sysmon) is installed.

 Sysmon driver (SysmonDrv.sys) intercepts the transition from user mode to kernel mode and then to its user mode process *Sysmon64.exe*.
-Most *Sysmon64.exe* threads are stuck waiting for a critical section.
-The critical section owner is called LsaLookuprOpenPolicy2 and is waiting on the Local Security Authority Subsystem Service (LSASS) thread.
+Most *Sysmon64.exe* threads are stuck waiting on a critical section.
+The critical section owner, called LsaLookuprOpenPolicy2, is waiting on the Local Security Authority Subsystem Service (LSASS) thread.
 However, the LSASS thread tries to acquire a critical section (LsapDbLock).
 And many other LSASS threads are blocked waiting on the same critical section.
-The thread owned by the critical section is blocked in SysmonDrv's communication from kernel mode to user mode process *Sysmon64.exe*, which is observed to be stuck waiting on the LSASS thread.
-This result in a deadlock.
+The thread owned by the critical section is blocked in SysmonDrv's communication from kernel mode to the user mode process *Sysmon64.exe*, which is observed to be stuck waiting on the LSASS thread.
+This results in a deadlock.

 ## Disable FileBlockShredding

 To work around this issue, follow these steps:

-1. Find the config xml file by running the following cmdlet:
+1. Find the XML config file by running the following cmdlet:

     ```powershell
     PS C:\remote\Sysmon> .\Sysmon64.exe -c